-Sections 3(1) and (4) of the SDL Act

-Employer must pay SDL at rate of 1% (from 1 April 2001) of leviable amount.

-Amount on which SDL is determined

-- The leviable amount is the total amount of remuneration, paid or payable, or deemed to be paid or payable, by an employer to its employees during any month, as determined in accordance with the Fourth Schedule provisions for purposes of determining the employer's liability for Employees' Tax. - SDL is therefore determined on the balance of remuneration after the deduction of all allowable deductions (i.e. pension fund contributions, RAF contributions, income protection policy premiums and donations).
+Reference to the Act Sections 3(1) and (4) of the SDL Act Paragraph 2(5) of the Fourth Schedule Meaning Employer must pay SDL at rate the following rates - From 1 April 2000, at a rate of 0,5 per cent of the leviable amount, and From 1 April 2001, at a rate of one per cent of the leviable amount.
+If the Minister makes changes to the rate, the new rate will apply with effect from the date announced by the Minister by notice in the Government gazette.
+Amount on which SDL is determined The leviable amount is the total amount of remuneration, paid or payable, or deemed to be paid or payable, by an employer to its employees during any month, as determined in accordance with the Fourth Schedule provisions for purposes of determining the employer's liability for Employees' Tax.
+SDL is therefore determined on the balance of remuneration after the deduction of all allowable deductions (i.e. pension or provident fund contributions, RAF contributions and donations).
 Note: All remuneration not included in the definition of remuneration for SDL purposes should be excluded from the balance of remuneration result.

-Remuneration excluded for the purposes of SDL

-- Remuneration for the purposes of calculating SDL excludes amounts - Paid or payable as contemplated in paragraphs '(c) and (d) of the definition of "employee" in paragraph 1 of the Fourth Schedule, - Paid or payable to any person by way of any pension, superannuation allowance or retiring allowance, - In terms of paragraph (a), (d), ('e) or ('eA) of definition of "gross income" in section 1, - Payable to a learner in terms of a contract of employment as contemplated in section 18 (3) of the SDL Act - Deemed to be paid or payable by employer which is a private company to any person who is a director of that private company as contemplated in paragraph 11C of the Fourth Schedule
+Remuneration excluded for the purposes of SDL Remuneration for the purposes of calculating SDL excludes amounts - Paid or payable as contemplated in paragraphs '(c) and (d) of the definition of "employee" in paragraph 1 of the Fourth Schedule, to whom a certificate of exemption has been issued in terms of paragraph 2(5)(a) of that schedule, Paid or payable to any person by way of any pension, superannuation allowance or retiring allowance, In terms of paragraph (a), (d), ('e) or ('eA) of definition of "gross income" in section 1, Payable to a learner in terms of a contract of employment as contemplated in section 18 (3) of the SDL Act IRP5/IT3(a) details Reflect under code 4142

-Remittance of employees' tax

-Employer must remit SDL liable amount to SARS with his/her monthly EMP201.

-Amount must reflect under code 4142 on each relevant employee's